DraciVik/100DaysOfCode/README.md

 ## Day - 85 - 21.10.2018
 I have friends over from Hungary.
 Spent most of the day taking them sightseeing.
 Only managed to read some blog posts on medium

+## Day - 86 - 22.10.2018
+Solved 3 coding challenges.
+I plan on making them in React so they are with a user controlled input.